 - Picking annotation tools,

-- Highlighting and labeling data blocks, and
+- Highlighting and labeling data blocks,

 - Selecting and saving file formats.